 Across the country, you can turn in unwanted prescription medication for safe, anonymous disposal.

 1. Find your local #drugtakebackday sites here: https://takebackday.dea.gov/ and ditch prescription drugs.

 Prescription opioids are powerful drugs that don’t belong next to aspirin in our medicine cabinets.
 80% of people who misuse prescription opioids get them from friends or family members, and this is especially true for users 18-25 years old.
 4-6% of people who misuse prescription drugs transition to heroin.
 Each year, Drug Take Back Day focuses on getting those often-misused pills off of bathroom shelves.

-2. Ditch what #drugtakebackday won’t take.
+2. Ditch what #drugtakebackday won’t accept.

 There are two ways to dispose of medicine, depending on the drug.